Enbridge Inc. (NYSE:ENB) Shares Bought by Virtue Capital Management LLC

-Virtue Capital Management LLC increased its holdings in Enbridge Inc. (NYSE:ENB – Get Rating) (TSE:ENB) by 2.2% during the 2nd quarter, according to the company in its most recent disclosure with the SEC.
-The institutional investor owned 18,971 shares of the pipeline company’s stock after acquiring an additional 415 shares during the quarter.
-Virtue Capital Management LLC’s holdings in Enbridge were worth $802,000 as of its most recent filing with the SEC.
+Virtue Capital Management LLC grew its holdings in Enbridge Inc. (NYSE:ENB – Get Rating) (TSE:ENB) by 2.2% during the second quarter, according to the company in its most recent filing with the SEC.
+The fund owned 18,971 shares of the pipeline company’s stock after acquiring an additional 415 shares during the quarter.
+Virtue Capital Management LLC’s holdings in Enbridge were worth $802,000 at the end of the most recent reporting period.

+Other hedge funds have also made changes to their positions in the company.
+Van ECK Associates Corp increased its holdings in shares of Enbridge by 11.4% in the 1st quarter.
+Van ECK Associates Corp now owns 380,840 shares of the pipeline company’s stock valued at $17,537,000 after acquiring an additional 38,820 shares during the last quarter.
+Tranquilli Financial Advisor LLC grew its stake in Enbridge by 4.7% during the 1st quarter.
+Tranquilli Financial Advisor LLC now owns 13,653 shares of the pipeline company’s stock worth $629,000 after buying an additional 617 shares during the last quarter.
+Hallmark Capital Management Inc. purchased a new position in Enbridge during the 2nd quarter worth approximately $32,000.
+BI Asset Management Fondsmaeglerselskab A S purchased a new position in Enbridge during the 1st quarter worth approximately $389,000.
+Finally, AE Wealth Management LLC grew its stake in Enbridge by 26.4% during the 2nd quarter.
+AE Wealth Management LLC now owns 123,020 shares of the pipeline company’s stock worth $5,199,000 after buying an additional 25,695 shares during the last quarter.
+Hedge funds and other institutional investors own 49.26% of the company’s stock.

 Enbridge Inc operates as an energy infrastructure company.
 The company operates through five segments: Liquids Pipelines, Gas Transmission and Midstream, Gas Distribution and Storage, Renewable Power Generation, and Energy Services.
 The Liquids Pipelines segment operates pipelines and related terminals to transport various grades of crude oil and other liquid hydrocarbons in Canada and the United States.